Skip to main content

 Future instrument for studying black holes makes discovery in first observation

-GRAVITY is the most powerful instrument installed to date at the Very Large Telescope Interferometer (VLTI), the most advanced telescope in the infrared light region in the world, located at ESO's observatory in the Paranal Desert in Chile.
-GRAVITY's main goal is the study of black holes.
-This week, the ESO announced the first observations made by GRAVITY.
-A team from the CENTRA - Multidisciplinary Center for Astrophysics of the Universities of Lisbon and Porto participated in the construction of this powerful instrument.
+GRAVITY is the most powerful instrument installed to date on the Very Large Telescope Interferometer (VLTI), the world's most advanced telescope in the infrared light region, located at the ESO observatory in the Paranal Desert in Chile.
+GRAVITY's main objective is to study black holes.
+This week, ESO announced the first observations made by GRAVITY.
+A team from CENTRA - Multidisciplinary Astrophysics Center of the Universities of Lisbon and Porto participated in the construction of this powerful instrument.

 GRAVITY discovers double star in Orien system

 CENTRA's Portuguese team built the instrument's acquisition camera.
-This system tracks astronomical objects and corrects residual aberrations introduced by the Earth's atmosphere and by small mechanical vibrations of the instrument in the light beams that are combined, allowing the instrument's exceptional accuracy to be achieved.
+This system tracks astronomical objects and corrects the residual aberrations introduced by the Earth's atmosphere and by small mechanical vibrations of the instrument in the beams of light that are combined, making it possible to achieve the instrument's exceptional precision.

 After this phase, the Portuguese team is preparing the scientific exploration of the instrument, focusing on the study of the black hole at the center of our galaxy, and the study of the origins of stars and planets.
 The Portuguese participation in the GRAVITY instrument was partially funded by the Foundation for Science and Technology (FCT).